-ASSOCIATED WITH THE CONSTRUCTION, MAINTENANCE, REPAIR,

-REPLACEMENT, AND REMOVAL OF UTILITY LINES AND
+ASSOCIATED WITH THE CONSTRUCTION, MAINTENANCE, REPAIR, REPLACEMENT, AND REMOVAL OF UTILITY LINES

-ASSOCIATED FACILITIES
+AND ASSOCIATED FACILITIES

-WHERE: REGULATORY JURISDICTION OF THE VICKSBURG DISTRICT IN
+WHERE: REGULATORY JURISDICTION OF THE VICKSBURG

-ARKANSAS, LOUISIANA, AND MISSISSIPPI, AND THE MEMPHIS

-DISTRICT IN ARKANSAS AND MISSISSIPPI
+DISTRICT IN ARKANSAS, LOUISIANA, AND MISSISSIPPI, AND THE MEMPHIS DISTRICT IN ARKANSAS AND MISSISSIPPI

-BY WHOM: DISTRICT ENGINEERS, VICKSBURG AND MEMPHIS DISTRICTS, ON
+BY WHOM: DISTRICT ENGINEERS, VICKSBURG AND MEMPHIS

-BEHALF OF THE PUBLIC
+DISTRICTS, ON BEHALF OF THE PUBLIC

-Interested parties are hereby notified that the U.S. Army Corps of Engineers (USACE), Vicksburg and Memphis Districts, are proposing the issuance of a Department of the Army General Permit (General Permit 20) for structures in or affecting waters of the United States and/or discharges of dredged and/or fill material into waters of the United States associated with the construction, maintenance, repair, replacement, and/or removal of utility lines and associated facilities within the regulatory jurisdiction of the Vicksburg District in the states of Arkansas, Louisiana, and Mississippi, and the Memphis District in the states of Arkansas and Mississippi.
+The U.S. Army Corps of Engineers (USACE), Vicksburg and Memphis Districts, are hereby issuing a Department of the Army General Permit (General Permit 20) for structures in or affecting waters of the United States and/or discharges of dredged and/or fill material into waters of the United States associated with the construction, maintenance, repair, replacement, and/or removal of utility lines and associated facilities within the regulatory jurisdiction of the Vicksburg District in the states of Arkansas, Louisiana, and Mississippi, and the Memphis District in the states of Arkansas and Mississippi.
 Typical activities include open-cut trenching and backfilling and horizontal directional drilling for buried utility lines, fill for the construction of pole foundations and substations, compressor stations, pads, handhole covers, outfalls and associated intakes, aerial crossings over navigable waters, and temporary structures, fills, and work necessary to conduct the utility line activity.
 Maps of the Vicksburg District (enclosure 1) and Memphis District (enclosure 2) are enclosed.